doitintl/CloudBlaster/README.md

 ## Safety First
 To keep it safe, Cloud Blaster has these features.
-1. The first step, the Lister, does *not* delete assets; rather, it just lists assets into a file, `asset-list.txt`, hat you review.
+1. The first step, the Lister, does *not* delete assets; rather, it just lists assets into a file, `asset-list.txt`, that you review.
 1. The Lister requires you to explicitly state a project.
 It does not implicitly use your `gcloud` default project.
 1. The Lister can be filtered (see `list-filter.yaml` file) so that specified assets are skipped when building the `asset-list.txt` file.